crawl/crawl/crawl-ref/docs/develop/contribution-process.md

 off of trunk at the time of release, and will receive mainly bugfix patches from that point.
 Online players play both stable and trunk, and offline players predominantly play stable.

+### After your contribution as been accepted

+Firstly, thank you for helping to improve and expand Crawl!
+After your patch is included, then it becomes part of Crawl, and as such will come under the jurisdiction of the dev team.
+Your contribution may be altered, sometimes even significantly, from what you originally envisioned for it.
+Sometimes this means a total rewrite of the code, other times it means an overhaul of how it works, and occasionally it might end up being removed one day.

+This is part of the natural process of developing and maintaining Crawl, to keep its design healthy and long-lasting.
+It won't be a reflection upon you or your ideas if it is altered.

+Of course, most of the time, especially when they were originally in line with general Crawl design philosophy, contributions and additions to Crawl won't be significantly altered.